HermesGermany/last-mile-components/README.md

 ## License

-This library is licensed under the XYZ licence.
+This library is licensed under the MIT licence.
 See 'LICENSE' for more information.